NAV suggestion for a server configuration

 1 (V) Server Navision Web Client with IIS.

-2) In addition, the user also has to enter a name and password to be accepted by Navision itself as a user.
+In addition, the user also has to enter a name and password to be accepted by Navision itself as a user.

 1 V Server domain controller.

 (2 processors, 4 GB RAM) The HyperV host is ideally suited in this case since it physically runs on hardware itself.
 In the past, Microsoft wanted you to never virtualize the DC since HyperV depends on it.
 Microsoft is no longer so strict about this.
-A virtualized primary DC (Yes, the PDC still exists at the moment!) that starts after the HyperV host always has lots of surprises in store.
+A virtualized primary DC (Yes, the PDC still exists at the moment!) that starts After The Hyper-V host always has lots of surprises in store.
 My suggestion is to run a PDC on the virtual host and an SDC as a virtual machine.

-1 V Server HyperV Host This server must be in place already anyway since it runs HyperV.
+1 V Server HyperV Host This server must already be in place anyway since it runs HyperV.
 It should not cover any services except for primary domain controllers and HyperV.

 1 V Server print server.
 Print servers often simply run on another server at the same time.
 However, you have to reboot the print server once in a while, e.g. when a printer installation fails.
-This will also interrupts all other server services running on the affected machine.
+This will also interrupt all other server services running on the affected machine.

 “NySaInvoice1” or “NyFrontDesk” or “NyWarehouseOffice”, and even “NyMelanie” is better than „KyoceraDS2000-1“.

-Scenario two: Ms Smith from Frankfurt calls up the specialist and says that her printer is not printing.What’s the fastest way to find this device on the printer server?
-With @Lexmark DX2000-2” or with “FrSmith”?
+Scenario two: Ms. Smith from Frankfurt calls the specialist and says her printer isn't printing.
+What's the fastest way to find this device on the printer server?
+With ”@Lexmark DX2000-2“ or with ”FrSmith"?

 FrSaSmith